10 Most Bizarre Cults

 The Church of Bible Understanding

 Started in 1971, this cult was also known as the Forever Family.
 Founded by ex-vacuum repairman Stewart Traill, they are a truly sinister and bizarre bunch.
-Targeting young teenagers as potential recruits, they experienced some popularity through the 1970’s before stories about them began to leak out.
+They were targeting young teenagers as potential recruits.
+And they experienced some popularity through the 1970’s before stories about them began to leak out.
 Traill taught members he was the reincarnation of Elijah from the Bible and knew when Christ was to return to Earth.
 Controlling each member through shaming tactics and humiliation, he amassed a personal fortune through taking large percentages of any monies they earned.

-Cults will always be around as long as there are vulnerable people in society to prey on or the ability to tap into religious beliefs.
+Cults will always be around as long as there are vulnerable people in society to prey on.
+Or the ability to tap into religious beliefs.
+The terrifying cults in history we’ve explored are reflections of the extreme ends of human conviction.
 Not all are evil or bad but most are pretty weird or downright bizarre!
 As the list shows, you have to be careful who you’re mixing with!